GeminiDRSoftware/DRAGONS/astrodata/doc/ad_ProgrammersManual/source/adclass.rst

   programmer, but they can still be earmarked (using this decorator) to be listed when calling the ``descriptors`` property.
-The decorator does not alter the descriptor input or output in any way, so it is always safe to use it, and you probably should, unless there's a good reason against it (eg. if a descriptor is deprecated and you don't want it to show up in lookups).
+The decorator does not alter the descriptor input or output in any way, so it is always safe to use it, and you probably should, unless there's a good reason against it (e.g., if a descriptor is deprecated and you don't want it to show up in lookups).

   More detailed information can be found in :ref:`ad_descriptors`.